yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

     The `asciiToTrytes()` method supports only [basic ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
 As a result, diacritical marks such as accents and umlauts aren't supported and result in an `INVALID_ASCII_CHARS` error.
     :::

-4. Create a transfer object that specifies the value, message to send, and the address to send it to
+9. Create a transfer object that specifies the amount of IOTA tokens you want to send, the message that you want to send, and the address to send it to

     ```js
     const transfers = [